miunasu/DynamicVarCheck_IDA/README.md

 ## Warning
 Due to the select position may be just has been modified SP value or spd has been broken.
-So in rare cases, local variables identify may result in errors.You can press 'Ctrl+z' withdraw variables rename.
+So in rare cases, local variables identify may result in errors.You can press 'Ctrl+Z' withdraw variables rename.

 ## Support
 The plugin suport 7.4 between 9.x.